 Unfortunately, unless some care is taken in the design of an analysis, there is a danger that as abstract interpretation proceeds, the indefinite value 1/2 will become pervasive.
 This can destroy the ability to recover interesting information from the 3-valued structures collected (although soundness is maintained).
-A key role in combating indefiniteness is played by $instrumentation\ relations$, which record auxiliary information in a logical structure.
+A key role in combating indefiniteness is played by instrumentation relations, which record auxiliary information in a logical structure.
 The benefit of introducing instrumentation relations was annunciated as the Instrumentation Principle:

-Observation 1.1.
+OBSERVATION 1.1.
 (Instrumentation Principle [Sagiv et al. 2002, Observation 2.8]).
-Suppose that $S^{\#}$ is a 3-valued structure that represents the 2-valued structure S. By explicitly "storing" in $S^{\#}$ the values that a formula ψ has in S, it is sometimes possible to extract more precise information from $S^{\#}$ than can be obtained just by evaluating ψ in $S^{\#}$. \square
+Suppose that S is a 3-valued structure that represents the 2-valued structure S^{\natural} .
+By explicitly "storing" in S the values that a formula φ has in S^{\natural} , it is sometimes possible to extract more precise information from S than can be obtained just by evaluating φ in S.

-Instrumentation relations provide a mechanism to fine-tune an abstraction: an instrumentation relation, which is defined by a logical formula ψ over the core-relation symbols, captures a property that may or may not be possessed by a structure, an individual memory cell, or a tuple of memory cells (according to whether ψ is a nullary, unary, or k-ary formula, respectively).
-For instance, the following formulas define nullary, unary, and binary instrumentation relations relating to cycles (of length one or more) along n edges, where the operator denotes transitive closure:
+Instrumentation relations provide a mechanism to fine-tune an abstraction: an instrumentation relation, which is defined by a logical formula φ over the core relation symbols, captures a property that may or may not be possessed by a structure, an individual memory cell, or a tuple of memory cells (according to whether φ is a nullary, unary, or k-ary formula, respectively).
+In general, the introduction of additional instrumentation relations refines an abstraction into one that is prepared to track finer distinctions among stores.
+For reasons discussed in §3, the values of instrumentation relations are stored and maintained in response to the store transformations performed by program statements.
+In general, this allows more precise properties of the program's stores to be established.